sap-tutorials/Tutorials/tutorials/ci-best-practices-mobile-ios/ci-best-practices-mobile-ios.md

 The last step is to create a new project in the Cloud Platform SDK for iOS Assistant, and to configure it so that it works nicely with the infrastructure that we just created.

 #### 4.1 Creating the iOS Project
-If you are using the Assistant for the very first time, make sure to configure your Cloud Platform login as documented [in this tutorial](https://developers.sap.com/tutorials/fiori-ios-hcpms-sdk-assistant.html).
+If you are using the Assistant for the very first time, make sure to configure your Cloud Platform login.
 Once done, create a new project by adding the "+" button on the initial screen and configure it as follows, as shown in Figure 20 - values not listed in the bullet points are optional or arbitrary:

 	- Product Name: The last (n-th) bit of the "App ID" that you registered with Apple, in this case ``CIExample``
 	- Organization Identifier: The remaining n-1 bits of your App ID, in this case ``com.sap.ci.ios``